brandleesee/ePSXe64Ubuntu/README.md

 # ePSXe4Ubuntu

-Interactive auto-install ePSXe on Ubuntu.
+Interactive script to auto-install ePSXe on Ubuntu.

 Tested on Ubuntu 16.04 (Unity) & Ubuntu Gnome 16.04.